polycube-network/polycube/Documentation/services/pcn-helloworld/helloworld.rst

 Helloworld
 ==========

-**Note**: documentation of the current release is focused on the final user and not in developers.
-This service is intended to be used only by developers, so this documentation could be incomplete and have some inacuracies.

-This service demonstrates how to create a minimal cube, which includes both the dataplane `fast path` and the control/management `slow path` parts
+This service is oriented to demonstrate to developers how to create a minimal cube, which includes both the dataplane `fast path` and the control/management `slow path`.

 Helloworld is a simple service that receives the traffic on a network interface and can either: